How To Prepare For Your First Art Commission

 4. Know your turnaround times

-The ‘turnaround’ is how fast you can get a completed piece.
+The ‘turnaround’ is how fast you can complete the piece.
 Clients may ask you how long it takes to make one of your pieces, this is key information that you should know from the get go.
 You may make art with a variety of complexities so it may be helpful to test drive a few pieces and measure the time it typically takes to complete it from planning/conception to completed, signed and ready to hang.

 Some clients may not mind how long it takes, but it’s essential you build great customer care right off the bat by being transparent and clear about how long it takes to make your magic.